Schumacher-Group-UPB/PULSE/README.md

 to get an overview of the available arguments.
 Also, look into [the shell launchscript](/launch.sh) for a detailed commented parameterset.

+# Current Issues

+- RK45 not working properly.
+TODO: better time step control
+- SSFM not working properly.

+In both cases, a fallback to RK4 is used as a temporary workaround

+- Some code refactoring required to prettify things

 # Trouble Shooting

 Here are some common errors and how to hopefully fix them